Vargha-Kh/Driver-Drowsines-Classification_VIT/readme.md

 # Driver Drowsiness Classification

 ## Project Overview:
-This repository hosts the source code, dataset, and resources for a cutting-edge project focused on detecting fake or manipulated faces using deep learning techniques.
-With the rise of digital manipulation tools, it has become increasingly important to develop robust methods for identifying fake images, especially in contexts such as social media and digital content verification.
+This repository hosts the source code, data, and resources for a project that focuses on detecting driver drowsiness using deep learning techniques.
+Drowsy driving is a critical issue that poses a threat to road safety.
+Leveraging the power of machine learning and computer vision, this project aims to create an intelligent system capable of real-time driver drowsiness detection.

 ## Dataset
 The dataset belongs to the kaggle in this link.
 I splitted 70/30 for validation and used filp horizontal and rotation augmentation.